Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Implications of Core Structure on Disk Formation

 This should not be surprising: recent work on the collapse of single giant stars has shown that disk formation is difficult to avoid \citep{2020ApJ...901L..24M}, and that even with zero net angular momentum, convection in the extended hydrogen envelope leads to specific angular momentum profiles greater than $j_\mathrm{isco}$ \citep{2019MNRAS.485L..83Q, 2022MNRAS.511..176A}, leading to accretion disk formation.
-Though mergers tend to happen when envelopes are more compact, the deposition of the CO's orbital angular momentum via shocks guarantees a non-zero net angular momentum even in the innermost core material.
+Though mergers tend to happen when envelopes are more compact, the deposition throughout the primary of orbital angular momentum via shocks guarantees a non-zero net angular momentum even in the innermost core material.